Oatmeal Cranberry Cookies

 This post may contain affiliate links.
 Please read our disclosure policy.

-These oatmeal cranberry cookies are perfect for when you need a cookie fix!
-They’re crisp around the edges, incredibly chewy throughout and filled with white chocolate chips and fresh cranberries!
-Easy and quick to make and a joy to eat!
+These oatmeal cranberry cookies are perfect for when you need to use up a bag of fresh cranberries!
+They’re crisp around the edges, incredibly chewy throughout, and filled with white chocolate chips, oats, and of course, cranberries!
+These oatmeal cranberry cookies are easy and quick to make and a joy to eat!

 Large plate of oatmeal cranberry cookies with white chocolate

-This is basically a combination of the classic oatmeal cookies with cranberries in them (like the recipe on the back of the Quaker Oats canister) mixed with a classic chocolate chip cookie recipe.
+These cranberry oatmeal cookies are basically a combination of a classic oatmeal cookie with cranberries in them (like the recipe on the back of the Quaker Oats canister) mixed with a classic chocolate chip cookie recipe.
+The BEST of both worlds and perfect for the holiday season!

 • Oats: Use rolled oats for the best results.
 They stay nice and chewy during baking.
 In a pinch, you can use quick oats but steel oats should be avoided as they will be too tough.